Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Theoretical description

 By setting the phase shifts to

 we have

-which is a strong peak due to the coherent sum.
+which is a strong peak due to all the contributions being in phase.
 In general, the argument (and the amplitude) of the inner sum in Eq. (\ref{eq:general_output}) varies rapidly with $x$ and $y$.
 Since $\theta(\omega)$ is fixed and independent of $x$ and $y$, the sum over all frequencies for positions away from $(x,y) = (0,0)$ is incoherent and the output is therefore not peaked in time there.
 To produce a peaked pulse in time at an arbitrary position $(x,y) = (X,Y)$, we can simply set

 In an experimental setting, however, the exact propagation constants are not known, and mode mixing further complicates the propagation through the fiber, so that the required phase shifts cannot be calculated a priori.
 Instead, the phase shifts can be optimized using an iterative algorithm.